 A software stack is a collection of independent components that work together to support the execution of an application.
-The components, which may include an operating system, architectural layers, protocols, run-time environments, databases and function calls, are stacked one on top of each other in a hierarchy.
-Typically, the lower level components in the hierarchy interact with hardware, while the higher level components in the hierarchy perform specific tasks for the end user.
+The components, which may include an operating system, architectural layers, protocols, runtime environments, databases and function calls, are stacked one on top of each other in a hierarchy.
+Typically, the lower-level components in the hierarchy interact with hardware, while the higher-level components in the hierarchy perform specific tasks and services for the end user.
 Components communicate directly with the application through a series of complex instructions that traverse the stack.

 Examples of software stacks

 Many software stack components are chosen frequently enough that they have become commonly recognized by their names or an acronym representing their core components.
 Below are several examples of common software stacks in any enterprise.